 Data for People, Not Just Numbers

 Across every continent, students and educators are surrounded by data—but not always by understanding.
-The Chart-Ed Initiative for Global Data Literacy exists to close that gap.
+The Chart-Ed Institute for Global Data Literacy exists to close that gap.

 Our mission is to make data fluency—and the ethical courage to use it well—a universal right of learning.